 I also have a cool script that runs on Glitch and it’s triggered 2 times a day by IFTTT.
 I explain it here.
 Basically I have a list of posts on Airtable that I posted in the past and I want to repurpose on Twitter.

 It’s sad to write a post, share it once and never post it again, but doing it manually it’s 1) tedious 2) not something I can do consistently 3) had to track which posts I shared already.

-Perfect for a machine, that posts them while I am sleeping, 2 per day.
+It’s a job perfect for a machine, that posts them while I am sleeping, 2 times every day.

 I might update this post in the future, right now this is all I use and do to run this blog.